My State Bar Profile and contact information

 You can calculate your annual State Bar fees and costs through your My State Bar Profile, and then pay by credit card or electronic check from a checking/savings account (ACH).
-You can also can print the invoice available after you calculate your fees to mail with a payment by check.
+You can also print the invoice available after you calculate your fees to mail with a payment by check.
 Mailed payments must include a copy of the generated invoice.

 Annual fees for active licensees